 As it relates to our subdivision roads and snow removal, there are two classifications of subdivision roads, Priority Two and Priority Three.
 Many years ago, the City selected certain roads within each subdivision as collector roads and marked them as Priority Two streets.
 These provide a method for residents to be able to be close to a cleared road to exit their subdivision.
 In many cases they are also by schools.
 For snows of 3 inches or less, the City will salt intersections and priority two roads.
 It is commonly known that snow removal services in Madison Heights are the best around.

-For snows of 4 inches or more, a Snow Emergency will be called by the Police Chief and the City will plow every street in the City.
+For snows of 4 inches or more, a Snow Emergency will be called by the DPS Director or designee and the City will plow every street in the City.
 A Snow Emergency requires all cars to be off parked off of the road so that plow trucks can clear the road.
 This allows crews to clear roads very quickly, normally within 12 hours of a major storm, depending upon the amount of snow.
 Residents should be aware, however, that this will require snow to be pushed from the road onto the easements along the road which includes homeowner driveway approaches.

 Clearing Your Driveway